Learning Relational Causal Models with Cycles through Relational Acyclification: Experiments

 \subsection{Experimental Setup}

-We follow the procedure introduced by \citet{maier-uai13} for synthetic experiment except we allow feedback loops in the model.
-We generate 100 random cyclic causal models over randomly generated schema for each of the following combinations: entities (1–3); relationships (one less than the number of entities) with cardinalities selected uniformly at random; attributes per item drawn from Pois($\lambda$ = 1) + 1; and the number of relational dependencies (4, 6, 8, 10, 12) limited by a hop threshold of 2 and at most 3 parents per variable.
+We follow the procedure introduced by \citet{maier-uai13} for synthetic data generation except we allow feedback loops.
+We generate 100 random cyclic relational causal models over randomly generated schema for each of the following combinations: entities (1–3); relationships (one less than the number of entities) with cardinalities selected uniformly at random; attributes per item drawn from Pois($\lambda$ = 1) + 1; and the number of relational dependencies (4, 6, 8, 10, 12) limited by a hop threshold of 2 and at most 3 parents per variable.
+Moreover, for a consistent evaluation, we select models with maximum density of $\sigma$-AGGs within a specific range (0.05 to 0.1 for multiple entity types and 0.3 to 0.5 for single entity type).
 We enforce a feedback loop among the dependencies.
 Note that a single feedback loop can introduce arbitrary length cycles based on the structure of the model.
 This procedure yields a total of 15,000 synthetic models.
-Note that this generates simple Bayesian networks when there is a single entity type.
 We refer to the version of RCD with $d$-separation and $\sigma$-separation oracles as $d$-RCD and $\sigma$-RCD respectively.\footnote{Code available at https://github.com/edgeslab/sRCD}